harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 #### Vite Start

-When you start Vite for the first time pre-optimisations will be done on your dependencies, then [Koa](https://github.com/koajs/koa), a light-weight node web server starts.
+When you start Vite for the first time pre-optimisations will be done on your node_modules, then [Koa](https://github.com/koajs/koa), a light-weight node web server starts.
-There is no bundling or compiling needed to start the dev server.
+There is no bundling or compiling needed to start the dev server, so it's damn quick.

 When you open your Vite app, the browser is going look at your entry file as a native es module, meaning it will read the `export` and `import` statements from your code.
-It will transfer those lines into HTTP requests back to the server, where it will keep going through that waterfall process until all of your modules have been resolved.
+It will transfer those lines into HTTP requests back to the server, where it will keep going your dependencies in a process until everything has been resolved.

 ```html
 <script type="module">import "/vite/client"</script>